fbef0102/Game-Private_Plugin/Plugin_插件/Jockey_Jockey/l4d2_jockey_continue_incap_ride/readme.md

 * <details><summary>How does it work?</summary>

+	* Jockey can ride the survivor who is already incapacitated (Not hanging from ledge)
-	* Jockey can ride the incapacitated survivor
+	* Jockey can continue to ride the survivor who is about be incapacitated.
+		* Jockey keeps riding until survivor's 300 incap HP reached zero
+	* By default, AI Jockeys won't target incapacitated survivors
-	* Does not apply to AI Jockeys
+		* You install [Target Override](https://forums.alliedmods.net/showthread.php?p=2688165): Make AI Jockeys target incapacitated survivors
 </details>

 * Require | 必要安裝